The 7 Most Common Scams We are Seeing

-- Fake Bitcoin Investment Platforms: Scammers create fake “bitcoin investment” opportunities and disappear with investors’ money.
+- Investment Scams: Scammers create fake “bitcoin investment” opportunities and disappear with investors’ money.

 - Ponzi Schemes: Investment scams that promise high bitcoin returns but use new investors’ money to pay earlier investors.